ShaneSCalder/Fluid-Reserve/README.md

 ![Digital_Island](https://github.com/user-attachments/assets/5c2d9d43-5782-48ff-8854-efab226d3cf0)

 ---

-# Maximizing short term times series profits while reducing risk
+# Problem Statement 2:

-## Problem Statement
+## Maximizing short term times series profits while reducing risk

 In decentralized finance (DeFi) and cryptocurrency trading, identifying optimal trading opportunities is crucial for maximizing returns.
 The volatility and complexity of markets for assets such as BTC, ETH, CAKE, BNB, and UNI present significant challenges.
 Utilizing advanced machine learning techniques, specifically Q-learning with a multi-agent approach, can enable traders to navigate these markets effectively.